ashleyrevlett/garduino/README.md

 ####Web Application (HTML and d3.js):
 Lives on same server as Greehouse App and displays data from CSV file in visual form w/ d3.js; requires web server to host files Currently this is just a webpage that displays a d3.js graph of temperature.
-In progress.

 ##Usage: